Nicola & Aurélia

 You can browse all the Europe Active GR20 guided trips.

-Self-guided version
+Self-guided GR20

-We recommend self-guided versions for experienced mountaineers or walkers who prefer to make sure that they walk the trail at their own pace.
+We recommend self-guided versions for experienced mountain walkers who prefer to make sure that they walk the trail at their own pace.
 You might want to walk faster or slower than usual depending on what you want out of your trip.
 It’s also a good option if you’re a bit curious and want to go off-track or on that other trail that you’ve heard so much about.
 For example, why not include a climb up the Monte Cinto or the Monte d’Oro?
 Or why don’t you explore the magnificent Paglia Orba and the Capu Tafunatu near the refuge Ciottolu a i Mori?

 The great thing with a self-guided version is that you’re free to do whatever you want